-- Voter Registration System: Top-Down - Voting Type: Paper Ballots - CISA Cybersecurity Services for Elections at the state level: None - CISA Cybersecurity Services for Elections at the local level: None - Local EI-ISAC Membership: <1% of locals are members of EI-ISAC. - DHS Sponsored Security Clearances: New - Albert Sensor: Yes (b)(3):6 USC 1540(d)(3)(A) (b)(3):6 USC 1540(d)(3)(A) - Polling Hours: 6:00am 7:00pm (ET) - Official Election Website: https://sos.nh.gov/VoteNH.aspx
+- Voter Registration System: Top-Down - Voting Type: Paper Ballots - CISA Cybersecurity Services for Elections at the state level: None - CISA Cybersecurity Services for Elections at the local level: None - Local EI-ISAC Membership: <1% of locals are members of EI-ISAC. - BHS Sponsored Security Clearances: New Hampshire (b) (7)(E) - (b) (7)(E) Albert Sensor: Yes. (b) (3) (B) (b) (3) (B) - Polling Hours: 6:00am 7:00pm (ET) - Official Election Website: https://sos.nh.gov/VoteNH.aspx

-Voter Registration New Hampshire has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+• Voter Registration New Hampshire has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The voter registration deadline for the general election varies between six and 13 days

-- (October 21, 2020 October 28, 2020) before the election depending on the locality.
+(October 21, 2020 - October 28, 2020) before the election depending on the locality.
 The state will allow voters to register by mail for the General Election.
 Same-day registration is available on Election Day.
 Vote Casting: New Hampshire uses paper ballots.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
-On Election Day, polling places will be open between 6:00am and 7:00pm (ET) across the state, although the poll opening time varies by locality between 6:00am and 11:00am (ET). - Mail-in Ballots: New Hampshire has extended mail-in voting to all voters for the General Election due to COVID-19 concerns.
+On Election Day, polling places will be open between 6:00am and 7:00pm (ET) across the state, although the poll opening time varies by locality between 6:00am and 11:00am (ET).

+Mail-in Ballots: New Hampshire has extended mail-in voting to all voters for the General Election due to COVID-19 concerns.
 There is no deadline for requesting a ballot, but voters are encouraged to request a ballot by October 27, 2020.
-Voted ballots must be returned in-person or by mail by Election Day at 5:00pm (ET). - Early Voting: New Hampshire does not offer early in-person voting.
+Voted ballots must be returned in-person or by mail by Election Day at 5:00pm (ET).

+Early Voting: New Hampshire does not offer early in-person voting.

 CISA Region I will assume a heightened state of operational readiness to respond to events and incidents affecting the election and supporting infrastructures.
 CISA Region I will be monitoring remotely and standing by if support is requested.
-The Protective Security Advisor and Cybersecurity Advisor will remain shire punterp.

-On the property of the post of the pos in close contact with the New Hampshire SoS Office, New Hampshire Intelligence Fusion Center, New Hampshire National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day.
+The Protective Security Advisor and Cybersecurity Advisor will remain in close contact with the New Hampshire SoS Office, New Hampshire Intelligence Fusion Center, New Hampshire National Guard, DHS counterparts, FBI, and all relevant election partners on Election Day.